pypeit/PypeIt/doc/out_spec1D.rst

 .. index:: spec1d

-A primary data product for PYPIT are 1D, calibrated spectra for extracted sources.
+A primary data product for PypeIt are 1D, calibrated spectra for extracted sources.
 The most fundamental spectrum may be described by two arrays: flux, wavelength.
 These together with an error array are the minimal output for even the